atarazana/minerva-operator/part1.md

 Before messing with the code, CRDs, etc. let me explain briefly what we have generated so far.

-* [**./api**](./api): The main file here is `appservice_types.go` it contains the definition of our CRD
-* **./config**: Basically contains templates/resources you'll use indirectly when running some targets in the Makefile (customization of descriptors will be done with [kustomize](https://kubernetes-sigs.github.io/kustomize/))
+* **./config**: Basically contains templates/resources you'll use indirectly when running some targets in the Makefile (customization of descriptors will be done with [kustomize](https://kubernetes-sigs.github.io/kustomize/)) code.
-* **./controllers**: The key file here is `appservice_controller.go` is where the meat is, the operator controller code.
 The reconciliation loop is here, the Manager setup and Predicates code too.
-* **./hack**: boilerplate.go.txt contains text you want to be inserted in generated file
-* **./Dockerfile**: As you already know an operator needs to run as a container in a Kubernetes cluster... hence we need a Dockerfile.
-Pay attention to `# Copy the go source` if you need to put code in a different folder you have to add that folder there.
+* **./Dockerfile**: As you already know an operator needs to run as a container in a Kubernetes cluster... hence we need a Dockerfile. ...
+TODO work.
-* **./go.x**: Normal go modules helper files.
-If `GO111MODULE` is not set, go modules dependency management won't work.
 No worries it's already in the `settings.sh` file you created before.
 * **./main.go**: Here is where the Manager is created and
 * **./Makefile**:
-* **./PROJECT**:

-## Time to init our repo and update .gitignore
+## Time to init our repo and update .gitignore [TODO CHECK]

 Open `.gitignore` and add this at the end of the file...